smart-on-fhir/Swift-FHIR/README.md

 Here's a rough list of what should be done.
 Things that have an `X` are done in the sense that they work but have not necessarily been tested extensively.
+The `generate.py` script also has a few `TODO`s to point out unresolved issues.

 ```
 [X] Create classes for all FHIR profiles/resources from spec